-Critical Care Insurance:
+Critical Illness Insurance:

 What You Need to Know

-In the event of a health emergency such as cancer, heart attack, or stroke, critical care insurance may help with unexpected financial burdens.
+In the event of a health emergency such as cancer, heart attack, or stroke, critical Illness insurance may help with unexpected financial burdens.
 When it comes down to numbers, many people in North America fall ill every day:

 - 45% of US adults1 and 25% of Canadian adults2 are estimated to have hypertension

 - One person dies every 34 seconds in the US from cardiovascular disease3, and every hour about 14 Canadian adults age 20 and over who are diagnosed with heart disease pass away4

 - 39.5% of U.S. men and women5 and 40% of Canadians6 will develop cancer at some point in their lives

 Thanks to modern medicine, more people than ever survive critical conditions like these.
 In fact, cancer death rates dropped 27% in the United States from 2001 to 20207.
 In Canada, it decreased 37% in men and 22% in women between 1988 and 20216.

 This is fantastic news!
 However, there are often high costs associated with treatment that can put a strain on a family’s budget, including co-pays for treatments not covered by insurance in the United States, and non-medical costs associated with treating and recovering from a critical illness.